ASTRON 98: Introduction to Python For Astronomers

 EdStem is our main Q&A platform where students can ask questions and receive timely answers from course staff and peers.
 We highly recommend using EdStem over email, as it enables collaborative learning and quicker response times.

 If you need to contact a staff member directly, please include [PYTHON DECAL] or [ASTRON 98] in the subject line of your email so it can be identified quickly.
-For logistical or urgent matters, contact the Head Instructor Brianna Peck at bpeck114@berkeley.edu.
+For logistical or urgent matters, contact the Head Instructor Katherine Mora at katherinemora@berkeley.edu.

 YouTube Channel